5 Risky Refrigerator Mistakes You're Probably Making—Plus, What to Do About Them

 The refrigerator door isn't like regular cabinet doors.
 It has a piece of rubber that seals to the body when it's shut to keep the cold air in.
 Often it's magnetized so you feel resistance when you go to open it again.
 The trouble lies in when you overpack your fridge or overstock the shelves on the door.
 It may appear shut, but it doesn't seal, letting cold air escape.
 Give your door a little tug once you shut it to make sure it's closed completely.

 Most refrigerators can take a little heat from a few servings of warm leftovers, but putting a piping-hot pot of soup, for example, in your fridge could spell disaster for the other food inside.
 If it raises the temperature above 40 degrees F, bacteria can start to multiply rapidly, making your food unsafe to eat.
-To safely store food that's hot and needs to be refrigerated, divide it up into smaller containers.
+To safely store food that's hot and needs to be refrigerated, divide it up into smaller containers (like these ones from OXO, $62.99).
 It allows for more air circulation, which in turn cools the food more quickly, allowing the temperature of the fridge to remain ideal.